Fuel efficiency: Vehicle design

 Fuel efficiency is dependent on many parameters of a vehicle, including its engine parameters, aerodynamic drag, weight, AC usage, fuel and rolling resistance.
 There have been advances in all areas of vehicle design in recent decades.
 Fuel efficiency of vehicles can also be improved by careful maintenance and driving habits.

 Hybrid vehicles use two or more power sources for propulsion.
 In many designs, a small combustion engine is combined with electric motors.
 Kinetic energy which would otherwise be lost to heat during braking is recaptured as electrical power to improve fuel efficiency.
 The larger batteries in these vehicles power the car's electronics, allowing the engine to shut off and avoid prolonged idling.

 Fleet efficiency

 Fleet efficiency describes the average efficiency of a population of vehicles.
-Technological advances in efficiency may be offset by a change in buying habits with a propensity to heavier vehicles, which are less efficient, all else being equal.
+Technological advances in efficiency may be offset by a change in buying habits with a propensity to heavier vehicles that are less fuel-efficient.